axibase/atsd/administration/hbase-replication.md

 echo "scan 'atsd_rule'" | /opt/atsd/hbase/bin/hbase shell
 ```

-The output contains the same amount of rows as on the master:
+The output contains the same amount of rows as in the primary cluster:

 ![](./images/atsd_rule_table_scan1.png "atsd_rule_table_scan")

 ## Recovery

-If the master loses connection to the slave, it buffers the transactions for the duration of the connection loss and replays them once the connection is re-established.
+If the primary cluster loses connection to the secondary cluster, it buffers the transactions for the duration of the connection loss and replays them once the connection is re-established.
 No data is lost in the process.